What to Pack for a Winter Trip to Canada

 - Heavyweight Wool Socks – These socks are great!
 I’ve tried other wool socks and they always made my shoes feel too snug — which, by the way, will make your feet cold.
 I have the most sensitive skin in the world and these socks are extremely soft — not scratchy like some wool socks.

-- Sorrel Boots: These combined with my wool socks kept my feet warm all day.
+- Sorel Boots: These combined with my wool socks kept my feet warm all day.

 - A Cute Pair of Ugg Boots: You won’t want to wear snow boots all day and these are great for the plane too.